bklimey/bklimey/README.md

 - A task tracker application using chat interface

 #### Static Program Analyzer (C++)
-- Another software enginnering group project
+- Another software engineering group project
 - Entire project was built from scratch
 - Requires parsing of source code and queries and answer queries about the source code
 - Concepted used: Abstract Syntax Tree, Visitor Design Pattern